Search for a rare disease

 Other search option(s)

-West syndrome (or infantile spasms) is characterised by the association of clusters of axial spasms, psychomotor retardation and an hypsarrhythmic interictal EEG pattern.
+A rare disorder characterized by the association of clusters of axial spasms, psychomotor retardation and an hypsarrhythmic interictal EEG pattern.
 It is the most frequent type of epileptic encephalopathy.
 It may occur in otherwise healthy infants and in those with abnormal cognitive development.